erroronline1/caro/readme.md

 Customer data is fetched by request if any data is to be expected.
 The function for records which is able to import data based on an identifier, is also able to import results of ERP-matches based on name and/or date of birth.
 The application will present matches too chose from and transfer the selected dataset to the respective document inputs.

 To prepare significant responses for customer data to import, the ERP-interface must consider the relevant document inputs by name.

+### Data matching on pricelist imports
+ERP-Data is fetched during pricelist imports if available and selected.
+For articles with matching article numbers for the selected vendor data for
+* article_unit
+* article_ean
+* trading_good
+* incorporated (likelyness by being already ordered in the past)
+* has_expiry_date
+* special_attention
+* stock_item
+* erp_id

+is updated if not already set within the system.

+Needless to elaborate vendor names and unique article numbers must match.

 ### Customization recommendations
 * it is recommended to write a respective class extending _ERPINTERFACE and setting it up within config.ini[system][erp].
 Data for the responses must match the expected structure described within the parent class